Open Data Hub logo

 7. Optional: From the Accelerator identifier list, select an identifier to set its accelerator as recommended with the image.
 If the image contains only one accelerator identifier, the identifier name displays by default.

 8. Optional: Add software to the image.
-After the import has completed, the software is added to the image’s meta-data and displayed on the Jupyter server creation page.
+After the import has completed, the software is added to the image’s meta-data and displayed on the workbench creation page.

 1. Click the Software tab.